 The superior thyroid artery (STA) arising from the external carotid artery (ECA), and the inferior thyroid artery (ITA) branching from the thyrocervical trunk create the blood supply to the thyroid gland.
-The STA and ITA anastomose bilaterally at the thyroid gland giving this organ dual blood supply.
+The STA and ITA anastomose bilaterally at the thyroid gland giving this organ a dual blood supply.

 The thyroid has two lobes, a right and left connected by an isthmus.
 Besides the production of T3 and T4, the thyroid produces calcitonin.
 This hormone is made and secreted by the parafollicular cells or C-cells.
-Calcitonin ultimately opposes parathyroid hormone produced by the parathyroid gland.
+Calcitonin ultimately opposes the parathyroid hormone produced by the parathyroid gland.
 Calcitonin decreases serum calcium concentration, while parathyroid hormone increases serum calcium concentration.

-The thyroid gland is the earliest endocrine organ to appear and derives from endoderm, which migrates caudally from the floor of the pharynx during embryogenesis.
+The thyroid gland is the earliest endocrine organ to appear and derives from the endoderm, which migrates caudally from the floor of the pharynx during embryogenesis.

 Blood Supply and Lymphatics